How to defend against Account Takeovers

 While JA3 Fingerprinting offers significant benefits in identifying and tracking SSL/TLS clients, it's important to acknowledge its limitations and potential weaknesses:

-To address some of these weaknesses, particularly the reordering issue, the JA4 and JA4+ fingerprint has been developed.
+To address some of these weaknesses, particularly the reordering issue, JA4 and JA4+ fingerprinting methods have been developed.

 Learn about account takeover threats, protection strategies, and detection methods to secure your digital accounts and prevent unauthorised access.